Free Carpet Information and Buying Guide

 Measuring for Carpet - Step Three

-Make a list of your measurements and multiply the length by the width of each room.
-Then add them up for a total square footage.
-It should look like this:
+Make a list of your measurements and multiply the length by the width of each room to get the square footage.
+Then add them all up for a total square footage.
+It should look similar to this:

 Measuring for Carpet - Step Four

-To get the total square yardage, divide the square footage by 9.
+To get the total square yardage (SY), divide the square footage by 9.